-How to insert the battery in your hearing aid
+How to change the battery

-- Open the battery door completely by using your fingernail.
-Remove the used battery if present - Prepare the new battery.
-Remove the protective foil to activate the battery.
-Wait for two minutes before inserting the battery into the hearing aid. - Insert the new battery with the positive side in the correct position.
-Always insert the battery in the battery compartment door, never directly into the hearing aid.
-Close the battery door
+- Prepare the new battery.
+Remove 2. the protective foil to activate the battery wait for two minutes before inserting the battery into the hearing aid. - Open the battery door completely using your fingernail. - 3.
+Remove the used battery. - Insert the new battery with the positive side (+) facing upwards.
+Always insert the battery in the door, never directly into the hearing aid. - 5.
+Close the battery door.